Sherry520/LoginCAU/README.md

     Answer: This happened only when you use the script first time in a net logged machine.
 You have to log out by handled only once.
 # License
-The program package is released under the GNU Lesser General Public License version 3.0 (LGPLv3).
-See the `LICENSE` file for the complete LGPL license text.
+The program package is released under the GNU GENERAL PUBLIC LICENSE version 3.0 (GPLv3).
+See the `LICENSE` file for the complete GPL license text.